People who aren’t aware of the risks of parrots eating avocado can be very surprised.

 Despite popular myth, dogs and cats are not considered highly susceptible to avocado poisonining (they can experience stomach upset).

-But parrots are at very high risk of avocado toxicity.
+But parrots are at higher risk of avocado toxicity.

 Avocado plants also have very toxic effects on many mammals like rabbits, rodents, goats, horses, cows and other ruminants.